carbon-io/carbon-io/README.md

 ==========
 ***

 Carbon.io is an application framework based on Node.js and MongoDB for building command line programs, microservices, and APIs.
+If you're building JSON REST APIs this is how you do it.

 Contents
 -------